HaydenGalloway/startup/README.md

 As families gather together at christmas time, gift exchanges are necessary.

-How do you know what to give them without explicitly asking?
-How do you know someone else hasn't already gifted the same thing you are wanting to give.
+How do you know what to give without explicitly asking?
+How do you know someone else hasn't already gifted the same thing you are wanting to give?

 Introducing Santa's Helper.
 Gift lists amongst family and and friends to make the holiday's that much easier.